vPeteWalker/midway/failure/failure.rst

    - RECOMMENDED: Use X-ray to run OLTP or VDI workload.

+   - BASIC: Create as many VMs as there are hosts.
+Begin a continuous ping between each VM to another VM, prior to issuing the shutdown command via SSH, and observe that there are no lost pings.
+Creating VMs is oulined in :ref:`vmmanage`

+   - RECOMMENDED: Use X-ray to run OLTP or VDI workload.
+Setup of X-Ray is oulined in :ref:`xray`

 #.
 Identify the physical power supply cord on the node you wish to remove as a part of this test.
 This can also be performed remotely if the customer has the ability to control individual sockets on their Power Distribution Unit (PDU), and you've confirmed the associated sockets connected to the node being tested.

 #.
 Disconnect power cord or otherwise remove power from one power supply.

 #.
 Observe that no cluster interruption has occurred, and an error was generated in Prism.
 If SMTP was configured on this cluster, a support ticket may be generated for a power supply failure.

 #.
 Reconnect the previously removed power supply cable to the cluster.
 Acknowledge and resolve the associated alert.
+Additionally, demonstrate the result of either the **BASIC** or **RECOMMENDED** scenarios.